MolSnoo/Alter-Ego/Docs/developer_reference/commands/moderator_commands.md

 #### Description

 Inspect something for the given player.
 The target must be the "room" argument, an object, an item, a player, or an inventory item, and it must be in the same room as the given player.
 The description will be parsed and sent to the player in DMs.
 If the target is an object, or a non-discreet item or inventory item, a narration will be sent about the player inspecting it to the room channel.
-Items and inventory items should generally use the prefab ID or container identifier.
+Items and inventory items should use the prefab ID or container identifier.
+If there are multiple items in the room with the same ID, you can specify which one to inspect using its container's name (if the container is an object or puzzle), or its prefab ID or container identifier (if it's an item).
 The player can be forced to inspect items and inventory items belonging to a specific player (including themself) using the player's name followed by "'s".
 If inspecting a different player's inventory items, a narration will not be sent.

 ## instantiate